Adversarial Graph Disentanglement: Experimental Results and Analysis

-\subsection{Semi-Supervised Node Classification}
+\subsubsection{Semi-Supervised Node Classification}

-In view of semi-supervised node classification on Cora, Citeseer, and Pubmed datasets, we use the same fixed dataset split as GCN with each dataset containing only 20 labeled nodes for each class, 500 nodes for validation, and 1000 nodes for test.
-Meanwhile, we also conduct random split as~\cite{PPNP}, which uses 20 labeled nodes per class as the training set, 500 nodes as the validation set, and 1000 nodes as the test set for all models.
+In view of semi-supervised node classification on Cora, Citeseer, and Pubmed datasets, we use the same fixed dataset split as GCN with each dataset containing only 20 labeled nodes for each class, 500 nodes for validation, and 1000 nodes for testing.
+Meanwhile, we also conduct a random split as~\cite{PPNP}, and the random split has the same ratio as the fixed split.
 For Coauthor CS, Amazon Computers, and Amazon Photo, the random split is also adopted, that is, 20 labeled nodes per class are taken as the training set, 30 labeled nodes per class nodes as the validation set, and the rest nodes as the test set.

-The comparison results are shown in Table \ref{citation} and Table \ref{co-network}, respectively, in which ADGCN-R denotes ADGCN with graph refinement.
-Compared with the holistic approaches such as GAT and GCN, DisenGCN, IPGDN, and ADGCN achieve better performance, which can be largely due to the disengagement analysis of the graph structure.
+As shown in Table \ref{citation} and \ref{co-network}, the results with the best average performance are bolded and ADGCN-R denotes ADGCN with graph refinement.
+Due to the fact that FactorGCN is primarily devoted to graph-level disentanglement instead of node-level disentanglement, the performance of FactorGCN for node classification is unsatisfactory.
+Compared with the holistic approaches, such as GAT and GCN, DisenGCN, IPGDN, and ADGCN achieve better performance.
 In particular, ADGCN outperforms over DisenGCN by about $0.8\%$, $1.0\%$, and $0.9\%$ on Cora, Citeseer, and Pubmed datasets, respectively.
 Besides, ADGCN-R also achieves the best performance on three co-author/purchase datasets.
-This just verifies that ADGCN can further boost the performance and the separability among component distributions, which benefits from the combination of macro-disentanglement and micro-disentanglement.
+Meanwhile, the standard deviation of the results for ADGCN and ADGCN-R are smaller than that for DisenGCN, indicating that the performance of the proposed method is more stable as compared to DisenGCN.
+Furthermore, to verify the improvements achieved by ADGCN-R, we also perform a paired t-test between ADGCN and ADGCN-R with respect to the accuracy.
+The reported p-values in Tables~\ref{citation} and \ref{co-network} show that the results on different test datasets are statistically significant with p $<$ 0.05 via the paired t-test.

-\subsection{Multi-Label Node Classification}
+\subsubsection{Multi-label Node Classification}